International Design Competition

 Contact us to receive university discounts.
 Send us a request from your university email address along with basic information about yourself and your university/school.
 Attach your university ID cards to the email.

-1. Pay the Registration Fees
+1. Pay the Registration Fee

-2. Sign in your Archiol Account
+2. Sign in your Archiol Account.

-4. Register & Submit any time before the deadines
+4. Register & Submit anytime before deadline

 How can I create my participation code?